will23JD/First-Project/README.md

 ### Navigation

 * For testing the navigation I made sure all the links opened to the correct page from each different page without error.
-This is a very imprtant part of the websites function as if the links dont work then the user is foced to use the backwards arrows in the brower.
-Furthermore I made sure all the social media links opened in a new tab so the user is able to stay on the site while viewing the social media.
+This is a very important part of the website's function as if the links don't work then the user is forced to use the backward arrows in the browser.
+Furthermore, I made sure all the social media links opened in a new tab so the user can stay on the site while viewing the social media.

 ### Web browers

-* I tested that the page opens and works in browers: Chrome, FireFox, Safari and Bing.
-Making sure the page worked as intented in different browers is important as users can be viewing the page on a number of different ones, so making sure the site works as intented for all users is improtant.
-To test the different browers I used my iphone to load the page on safari, I downloaded chrome, FireFox and bing to my computer to test them.
+* I tested that the page opens and works in browsers: Chrome, Firefox, Safari, and Bing.
+Making sure the page worked as intended in different browsers is important as users can be using a number of different browsers to view the page, so making sure the site works as intended for all users is important.
+To test the different browsers I used my iPhone to load the page on safari, I downloaded Chrome, Firefox, and bing to my computer to test them.

 ### Responsiveness